Principles of use

 c. the total value and duration of the award(s)

 The gateway is open for anyone to search, download and use data in line with the Open Government Licence v2.0 except where otherwise stated.
 See the pages on data and the data dictionary for further information on outcome and output data that is published via the gateway.

 Sharing links with Europe PubMed Central

-Links between publications and Research Council funding will be shared across the Europe PubMed Central and researchfish® datasets to reduce duplicate requests to researchers and duplicate reporting.
+Links between publications and UKRI funding will be shared across the Europe PubMed Central and researchfish® datasets to reduce duplicate requests to researchers and duplicate reporting.

 Information on publications submitted to researchfish® may be copied into Europe PubMed Central and links established in Europe PubMed Central or extracted from publication acknowledgements may be copied into researchfish®.